mr-ravin/unet-image-segmentation/README.md

 # Unet Architecture for Image Segmentation

 This repository contains the Unet architecture built with Pytorch library.
 Here, the Unet architecture is used to perform the image segmentation.
+Image Segmentation is performed on two different datasets, first dataset is of performing cell segmentation in biology, and the second dataset is of car segmentation.

 ##### Programmer: [Ravin Kumar](http://mr-ravin.github.io)